What you can expect from this article...

 Cambodia and Vietnam Tour Itinerary with G Adventures

-Your trip will start in Bangkok where you will meet your new team at a central hotel.
+Your trip will start in Bangkok in Thailand where you will meet your new team at a central hotel.
 All G Adventures trips start with a group meeting where they tell you what to expect from the tour, iron out any problems and you can get to know your team.
 It’s usually followed by a team meal out and sometimes a few drinks in Bangkok.

 From Bangkok, you will travel to Cambodia.
 Heads up, the toilets at the Thailand-Cambodia border are the worst I came across during my time in South East Asia so I recommend crossing your legs until your next stop!

 During your time in Cambodia, highlights will include

 Angkor Wat Ancient temples (where Tomb Raider was filmed.)
 I highly suggest visiting for sunrise!
 Not only is it pretty special to see but the complex is so huge, you’ll need to allow a full day to explore fully.

 Tonle Sap Floating Village.
 Take a boat trip out to see the floating villages on Tonle Sap Lake.
 The sunset on the way back is also pretty epic!

 Phnomh Penh – the capital city.
 Take an optional trip to see Tuol Song prison and the killing fields.
 Its incredibly sad and will be a sombre visit but also is very educational.
 I’m glad I went but I can’t exactly call it a highlight!

 Sihanoukville Beach – enjoy some R&R and take an optional snorkel trip which I enjoyed.
 We were also taught to fish on the ride out!
 Keep your eyes peeled for dolphins!

 During your time in Vietnam, highlights will include;